-Temporary Event Notices (TENs) are a way that you can get permission to sell alcohol or provide entertainment or late night refreshment on a temporary basis.
+Temporary Event Notices (TENs) are a way that you can get permission to sell alcohol, provide entertainment or late night refreshment on a temporary basis.

-Whilst the minimum notice you have to give is 10 working days (do NOT count Saturdays and Sundays or any Bank Holidays), we would encourage you to serve your TEN as soon as possible during the process of arranging the event to make sure you can get the permission you want.
+Whilst the minimum notice you have to give is 10 working days (do not count Saturdays and Sundays or any Bank Holidays), we would encourage you to serve your TEN as soon as possible to make sure you can get the permission you want.

 When calculating the 10 working days notice period, please note this does not include the day the notice is received by the licensing authority or the day of the event.

 TENs can be used to allow activities at relatively small events held at any premises where no more than 499 people (including staff and performers) will be present at any one time.

 Anyone aged 18 or over can give a maximum of five TENs each calendar year.
 If you are a personal licence holder, you can give a maximum of fifty TENs each calendar year.

 Each event covered by a TEN can last up to a maximum of 168 hours.

 No more than twelve TENs can be given in respect of any particular premises each calendar year. (this will be 15 from 2016 onwards)